PAXSTORE/paxstore-openapi-dotnet-sdk/docs/TERMINAL_VARIABLE_API.md

 ```
 {
 	"BusinessCode": -1,
-	"ValidationErrors": ["Terminal variable Id  cannot be null and cannot be less than 1!"]
+	"ValidationErrors": ["Parameter terminalVariableId cannot be null and cannot be less than 1!"]
 }
 ```